-The value of all real estate collateral is assessed regularly and is re valued where appropriate, be it on an asset specific basis or a market assessment across a pool of assets, such as residential mortgages.
-The interval between re valuation is contingent on the type of property, extent of the property's encumbrance, the LVR at origination and the market conditions that have prevailed since the valuation was conducted and counterparty performance.
+The value of all real estate collateral is assessed regularly and is re-valued where appropriate, be it on an asset specific basis or a market assessment across a pool of assets, such as residential mortgages.
+The interval between revaluation is contingent on the type of property, dollar value of the property being valued, LVR, the market conditions that have prevailed since the valuation was conducted and counterparty performance.
 All prior claims on the property collateral are recorded and taken into consideration when calculating the available security value.